Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 moments.
 In a multifarious conflict of interest,

-Channel 12 both employed the hero cameraman
+Channel 12 both employed the cameraman

 and owner who helped pull victims out of